 White may also play exchange variations which follow the pawn attack.
 However, the last pawn it would opt to exchange would be the d6 pawn.
 Black has the option of playing a sharp line to capture with its king pawn.
 It may also choose an uber- aggressive and exciting strategy, capturing with its c pawn.

-Recommended course: The ABC of the Alekhine by Andrew Martin
+Recommended course for the Alekhine Defense: The ABC of the Alekhine by Andrew Martin

 7. Benoni Defense

 This strategy is an extremely aggressive one that can be played by black in response to white’s common d4 opening.
 Whilst numerous defense strategies aim to earn draws and close up against the pawn queen opening, the Benoni Defense provides black with numerous opportunities to not only equalize the game, but also gain an advantage to start playing for the win.

 With the modern Benoni Defense, the major focus is white’s center control of light squares, with the key pawns placed on d5, and black’s center control of dark squares.
 Black would aim to fianchetto its king-side bishop towards g7, to add support on the dark squares.

 As a white player, you want to maintain constant pressure on the d5 square, using it to set up outposts for minor pieces and to put more pressure on black.
 As a black player, you would want to prevent white from putting pressure on you and preventing them from gaining outposts on the c6 and e6 squares.

 The Benoni Defense strategy typically opens up after the opening move.
 This indicates that bishops have more power compared with knights.
 This is why it is imperative to be cautious when it comes to trading bishops.
 Black would get many counter plays and would be able to play a great game, once things start opening up in the middle of the game.